 4. The guilt trip

-I've seen a deal for new customers offering XYZ and there is also a deal with a rival provider offering ZYX which is very similar.
-I've been a loyal customer for X years now and would like to stay with you could you offer me something along those lines?"
+I've seen a deal for new customers offering XYZ, and there's a deal with a rival provider offering ZYX which is very similar.
+I've been a loyal customer for X years now and would like to stay with you.
+Could you offer me something along those lines?"

 Turns out, TV, broadband and phone providers get jealous.

-A family of four with three Sky boxes, one HD+ box in living room and two normal boxes in bedrooms want to upgrade both the bedroom boxes to HD+.
-They call Sky who say it'll cost £400.
+A family with four Sky boxes - one HD+ box in the living room and three non-recording HD boxes in the dining room and bedrooms - want to upgrade to Sky Q Multiscreen.
+They call Sky, who say it'll cost just under £400.

-It's a bit of a ridiculous malarkey to go through but it really does work.
+It's a bit of a ridiculous malarkey to go through, but this kind of strategy really can work.